austinjbay/austinjbay.github.io/_posts/2026-06-17-your-onboarding-does-not-end-at-logout.md

 Sometimes those steps are necessary.
 They are just not sufficient.

-I keep coming back to this idea: a good first session should make the second session more likely and more useful.
+I keep coming back to this idea that a good first session should make the second session more likely and more useful.

 That sounds obvious, but plenty of onboarding flows are still built around administrative completion instead of future intent.